 However, there are less successful social networks on the Mexican market.
 Foursquare, Tinder, MySpace, and Flickr all reached 9% or less of this market.

-During 2017, a third of the Danish population surveyed stated that they access the blogging community several times per month.
-Tumblr stats from the region show that 23% of respondents claimed they visit Tumblr every day or multiple times per day.
+During 2019, a tenth of the Danish population surveyed stated that they access the blogging community several times per week.
+Tumblr stats from the region show that 3% of respondents claimed they visit Tumblr multiple times per day.

 43. Tumblr has been banned in Indonesia for providing people with access to pornographic content.